peteroupc/peteroupc.github.io/randmisc.md

 <a id=Certain_Distributions></a>
 ## Certain Distributions

-In the table below, _U_ is a uniform random variate in the interval [0, 1].
+In the table below, _U_ is a uniform random variate in the interval [0, 1], and all random variates are independently generated.

 | This distribution: |  Is distributed as: | And uses these parameters: |
  --- | --- | --- |